Ch0mpkin/Gemstones-AI/readme.md

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
+This is a Resnet18 based model, which means that I took the pre-trained model- Resnet18 -and I gave it a new dataset for it to train off of.
+Effectively re-training the model to understand the new data but also taking advantage of its prior training and conditioning to allow it to learn very quickly.
+The dataset itself is just a large collection of images that are seperated into their respective catagories, with most of the images being in the 'train' folder and a small amount of each class in the 'val' folder.
+The AI spends most of its time learning in the 'train' folder, hence it having the majority of images, and the 'val' images are for the AI to test itself when training.
+This model was trained for 35 epochs, meaning it went through the data in its entirety 35 times, which is a fairly signifcant amount in terms of time and processing power.

 ## Running this project
 imagenet.py --model=models/Gemstones/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=data/Gemstones/labels.txt 0007.jpg output2.jpg
-1. Add steps for running this project.
+This project was designed off of the Nvidia Jetson Nano with Jetson-inference and many other files pre-loaded on to it, and the steps listed here are specifically for a Jetson Nano with these files installed.
+This project also uses VScode to connect and interact with the Nano, so make sure to download and install that.
+1. Download the GemstonesAI files off of the Google Drive page
+2.
-2. Make sure to include any required libraries that need to be installed for your project to run.
+3. Make sure to include any required libraries that need to be installed for your project to run.

 [View a video explanation here](video link)